wonkleio/.github/profile/README.md

 [![Discord invite](https://dcbadge.limes.pink/api/server/h27rwcBn73)](https://discord.com/invite/h27rwcBn73)

-Wonkle builds gaming hardware such as tablets and keypads for osu! players.
-Source code, 3D models, schematics, etc. are available under
+Wonkle builds gaming hardware such as tablets and keypads for gamers.
-[OSI-Approved Software and Hardware Licenses](https://opensource.org/licenses).
-We welcome everyone to contribute and join us in our quest to make the best hardware for our fellow osu! players.
+Source code, 3D models, schematics, etc. are available under [OSI-Approved Software and Hardware Licenses](https://opensource.org/licenses).
+We welcome everyone to contribute and join us in our quest to make the best hardware for our fellow gamers.

 ## [Frequently Asked Questions](https://docs.wonkle.io/faq.html)